Launch of new RAP

 Lifting the health of the nation.

-Macro Own Brand was launched to make our customers feel right at home with ingredients that are loaded with nutritious goodness.
+Macro Own Brand launches to make our customers feel right at home with ingredients that are loaded with nutritious goodness.

 The range offers products that are low in fat, sugar and salt, while being high in good stuff, like protein, fibre, calcium and vitamins.